-According to leading scientists, this means having a mainly plant-based diet.
+According to leading scientists, a healthy and sustainable diet means having a mainly plant-based diet.
 However, most health authorities advise the population to eat meat and fish in order to get vitamin B12, amongst other nutrients.
 The daily recommended intake of vitamin B12 for Danes is 2,5μg (micrograms).

 Vitamin B12 comes from animal-based products such as milk, cheese, eggs and meat and are not naturally present in plants.
 Animals produce vitamin B12 as they digest certain bacteria from their surroundings and feed.
 The bacteria form part of a fermentation process in the animal’s gut, which produces vitamin B12.
 (Degnan et al 2014).